prutskov/modin/docs/flow/modin/experimental/xgboost.rst

    ..

 2. On this step, the parameter `num_actors` is processed.
-The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user and checks if it fits in the set of expected values (int, "default_train", "default_predict").
+The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user and checks if it fits in the set of expected values (int, None).

    * int - `num_actors` won't be changed.
-This value will be used.
+This value will be used, if it is multiple to a number of nodes in Ray cluster.
-   * "default_train" - `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
-     This condition was chosen for using maximum parallel workers with multithreaded XGBoost training (2 threads per worker will be used in this case).
-   * "default_predict" - `num_actors` will be computed using condition that 1 actor should use maximum 8 CPUs.
+   * None - `num_actors` will be computed using condition that 1 actor should use maximum 8 CPUs.
      This condition was chosen to combine parallelization techniques: parallel actors and parallel threads.

 .. note:: `num_actors` parameter is made available for public functions :py:func:`~modin.experimental.xgboost.train` and ``predict`` method of :py:class:`~modin.experimental.xgboost.Booster` class to allow fine-tuning for obtaining the best performance in specific use cases.

-3. ``ray.util.placement_group`` is created to reserve all available Ray resources.
-After that :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` objects are created using resources of the previously created placement group.
+3. :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` objects are created evenly between Ray's cluster nodes.

 4. Data (`dtrain` for :py:func:`~modin.experimental.xgboost.xgboost_ray._train`, `data` for :py:func:`~modin.experimental.xgboost.xgboost_ray._predict`) is split between actors evenly.
 The internal function